-25 Vitamin B9 Foods Great for Physical & Mental Health
+29 Vitamin B9 Foods Great for Physical & Mental Health

-Vitamin B9 or folate belongs to the B-complex family, which includes eight vitamins.
+Vitamin B9, or folate, belongs to the B-complex family, which includes eight vitamins.
 They are all responsible for energy metabolism, meaning they help the body produce energy by breaking down carbohydrates, fats, and protein and converting them into usable energy.

 What Is Vitamin B9?

-As we already said, vitamin B9 is also known as folate.
+As we have already said, vitamin B9 is also known as folate.
 This vitamin is water-soluble, which means that it is carried through the bloodstream and excreted in the urine if not used.
-The term folate or vitamin B9 refers to several compounds (folates) that are naturally found in food, added to some food products, and found in dietary supplements.
-Folic acid is also a form of this vitamin, but it doesn’t exist in nature.
+The term folate, or vitamin B9, refers to several compounds (folates) naturally found in food, added to some food products, and found in dietary supplements.

+A folic acid is also a form of this vitamin, but it doesn’t exist in nature.
 Instead, it is synthetically made and usually used as a supplement.
-Folate is a coenzyme that is of great importance for a number of reactions in our body.
-One of the most important functions it has is its role in the metabolism of amino acids and the synthesis of DNA and RNA.
+Folate is a coenzyme that is of great importance for several reactions in our body.
+One of its most important functions is its role in the metabolism of amino acids and DNA and RNA synthesis.